UPDATE! AB 101 WAS VETOED BY GOVERNOR SANDOVAL.

 Nevada spends millions of dollars killing mountain lions and other wildlife for "predator control" to provide more deer to hunters.
 But it doesn't work.
-AB 101 will change this!
+AB 101 would have changed this.
+Despite the veto of AB 101 we will continue working to protect mountain lions and other wildlife in Nevada!

 Nevada's Predator Management Program is a little known state effort designed to kill bobcats, coyotes, foxes, bears and mountain lions.
 It's "the perfect storm" for Nevada wildlife, added atop the trophy hunting, depredation killing, and losses to trapping and poisons.
 The program is funded by a $3 fee that hunters pay when they buy a tag.
 The more hunters there are, the more money is raised to kill wildlife in addition to those animals killed by hunters.